 - Rights and responsibilities of birth versus adoptive parents

 This list is not comprehensive, however, it is a good place to start as far as important terms and conditions that you’ll regularly hear in regards to the legal process and your future child.

 This is a huge decision that some people believe they’re ready for and then find out it was more than they bargained for.
 At Self Legal Group, PLLC, we don’t judge our prospective parents if they decide at any point in the process that an adoption is no longer a viable option for them.
 The resources — emotional, mental, and physical — to undergo adoption are extensive and we provide judgment-free services in which you can safely and honestly talk about your finances and other abilities (or lack thereof) to take care of a smaller human.
 We take the time to process with you and intend to be your legal support system every step of the way, for as long as you would like us to be.

 SELF LEGAL GROUP, PLLC

 At Self Legal Group, PLLC, our adoption attorneys are prepared, experienced, and knowledgeable experts to help you navigate the emotional and choppy waters of adopting a child.
 We specialize in adoption law so that you can have the best experience and be prepared for any surprises that might come your way.
 Ultimately adopting is a rewarding, worthwhile, enriching, and fulfilling moment in a lot of families' lives — both for the children and the parents.
-Call today for a free fifteen minute consultation to learn more about your options and next steps once you’ve made this big decision.
+Call today for a fifteen minute consultation to learn more about your options and next steps once you’ve made this big decision.